 A learning center helps turn visitors into customers

 Simply put, a learning center is a hub for all of your most important educational resources.
 It's where your visitors or customers go to find answers to their specific problems, or to find information on something that they're interested in learning more about.

-According to Mary, “your learning center should include your key blog articles, educational videos, and downloadable content, and it should be filterable searchable by topic, audience, content type, and other segments.”
+Your learning center should include your key blog articles, educational videos, and downloadable content, and it should be searchable by topic, audience, content type, and other segments.

 This is where the distinction between blogging and education content becomes so important.